RiyaDev22/AcmeBankApp/README.md

 - Do we need to create customer accounts?
 - Do we a need a personal account to open an ISA or Busisness?
 - Do we need to consider transactions?
+- Do we need to consider loans and business cheques?
+If so how would we manage cheques?

 ## Assumptions:
 - Assume that the user knows their card information